Base Terminal (BASEX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Base Terminal Historical Price

-According to the latest data gathered on Base Terminal live price page, the current price of Base Terminal is 0.00013407USD.
-The circulating supply of Base Terminal(BASEX) is 583.06M BASEX , giving it a market capitalization of $79.29K.
+According to the latest data gathered on Base Terminal live price page, the current price of Base Terminal is 0USD.
+The circulating supply of Base Terminal(BASEX) is 583.06M BASEX , giving it a market capitalization of $79.23K.

 How Does Base Terminal (BASEX) Price Prediction Module Work?